|More than you ever thought you needed to know about...||Village Pumps|

 And I've added a "grey-out" feature to indicate where a pump has been lost since we photographed it.
 Thankfully, it's a rare occurrence.

 The UK Distribution Map provides an alternative method of getting to the pump details.
-But beware - recent updates to Google Chrome and Microsoft Edge have put my clickable hotspots slightly out of register.
-I've no idea why, but I'm continuing to dig deep into the HTML coding.
 The red numbers that appear against each County/Unitary Authority/Region are derived from the National Register of Village Pumps, which currently totals:

 Original photographs and text Copyright © 2006-2020 R. K. Williams - exceptions where shown.